Yucatan Adventure: your Eco-Travel and Mayan Cultural Guide - Bringing you information pertaining to the Yucatan and the Mayan World.

 MAYA GODS AND THE UNIVERSE

-Maya Gods Maya history flows in cycles of rise and fall periods, of continuity and change; guided by a holistic religion that remains the foundation of their culture even today.
+Read a brief introduction to Maya Cosmovision Maya history flows in cycles of rise and fall periods, of continuity and change; guided by a holistic religion that remains the foundation of their culture even today.
 The Maya vision of the universe is divided into multiple levels, above and below a flat Earth held by four Bacabs, (cardinal directions of north, south, east and west).
 The Sacred Tree of Life or Ceiba is at the center of a complex communion of Celestial Gods and underworld, Kibalba, deities.
 The ancient Maya pantheon of gods and deities, was worshipped in multiple sacred ceremonies and offerings included even human sacrifices.
-Nobles and Rulers were believed to be descendants of the gods and their blood was the ideal sacrifice, either through personal bloodletting or the blood of royal captives.
+Nobles and Rulers were believed to be descendants of the gods and their blood was the ideal sacrifice, either through personal bloodletting or the blood of royal captives; their names where represented with Mayan glyphs, their written language examples can be found here.

 Maya pottery replica sold at Toh Boutique, Chichen Itza, Yucatan, Mexico For those J-Men and Ix-Men Maya priests who continue practicing many of the ancient Maya traditions; the belief “that there is a direct cosmic influence on human lives” is at the core of their faith.
 Even today, these holly-men and high priests pay homage to their gods through holistic rituals and sacred ceremonies with up most reverence and faith.
 Hacienda Chichen supports and sponsors the Maya wise-men traditions; the owners have donated a portion of their land to create two active Sacred Mayan Ceremonial Sites.